-This is why we keep coming back to the Kyocera lines repeatedly.
+This is why we keep coming back to the Kyocera lines.
 Like the Kyocera Advanced Ceramic collection.
 These ceramic knives are sharp, providing a sufficient cut in most circumstances.

 They’re also easy to clean.
 This makes a huge difference when time is short.
-As a mom, there’s little that brings more relief than a no-fuss wash and dry.
+As a mom or dad, there’s little that brings more relief than a no-fuss wash and dry.

 Ceramic knives offer multiple benefits, but also some drawbacks.